Bethany Antonia

+Bethany Antonia Clarke (born 25 December 1997) is a British actress and singer.
+She began her career as a teenager, appearing in the Shakespeare Birthplace Trust short film adaptation of The Tempest, later making her television debut in 2016 as a guest star in BBC One soap opera, Doctors.

-Bethany Antonia (born 25 December 1997) is a British actress.
-As of 2022 she plays Princess Baela Targaryen in the HBO fantasy series House of the Dragon.
+Since 2022, Antonia has portrayed the role of Lady Baela Targaryen in the HBO fantasy series House of the Dragon, a Game of Thrones prequel and adaptation of George R. R. Martin fictional history book Fire and Blood.

-On television, she is known for her roles in the BBC iPlayer teen series Get Even (2020), the Netflix crime drama Stay Close (2021), and the ITV biopic Nolly (2023).
-Her films include Pin Cushion (2017).
+She has also appeared in the BBC teen series Get Even (2020), the Netflix crime drama Stay Close (2021), and the ITV biopic Nolly (2023).
+In 2026, she is set to appear as a contestant on the twenty-fourth series of Strictly Come Dancing.

-Personal life
+Early and personal life

-Born in Quinton, Birmingham, Antonia is of mixed English and Jamaican descent.
+Bethany Antonia Clarke was born on 25 December 1997 in Quinton, Birmingham; Antonia is of mixed English and Jamaican heritage.
 When she was six, her family moved to a small coastal town in the southwestern Charente-Maritime region of France, before returning to Birmingham when she was eleven.

-She attended Perryfields High School and then Birmingham Ormiston Academy for sixth form, where she studied musical theatre.
+She attended Perryfields High School and then went on to study musical theatre at Birmingham Ormiston Academy.

-At 14, she began training at First Act Workshop.
-She also spent many years training with Adage Dance studio in Selly Oak, Spotlight Stage School in Solihull, and with the British Youth Music Theatre.
+At 14, she began training at First Act Workshop, formerly Central Junior Television Workshop, and with the British Youth Music Theatre.

-Antonia is lesbian, and came out on Instagram in response to a hateful message.
+Antonia is a lesbian, and came out on Instagram in response to a racist comment.